Unboxed-Software/solana-course/content/transfer-hook.md

   ];
 ```

-As you can see in the comments, the indexes 0-3 are the accounts required for token transfer (source, mint, destination, owner), and the rest are the extra accounts required from the `ExtraAccountMetaList` account.
+As you can see in the comments, the indexes 0-3 are the accounts required for token transfer (source, mint, destination, owner), and on index 4 we have the `extra_account_meta_list`, then the rest are the extra accounts required from the `ExtraAccountMetaList` account.
 You can use them as follows:

 ```rust
   ExtraAccountMeta::new_with_seeds(